 We already discussed how birthday week came about in terms of celebrating us and giving back to the Internet in a sense.

-But as a company, a technology company, in what way, first with birthday week and then next, next chapter with innovation weeks, proper innovation weeks, in what way that sets the tone for the company to be focused on presenting in a given week, something to as a deadline, as a pressure to put out things to the audience, to explain things.
+But as a company, a technology company, in what way, first with birthday week, and then next, next chapter with innovation weeks, proper innovation weeks, in what way that sets the tone for the company to be focused on presenting in a given week something as a deadline, as a pressure to put out things to the audience, to explain things.

 How relevant is that?
 I mean, it creates a deadline, right?
 It's a fixed date.

 It doesn't move.
 In particular, the birthday week doesn't move.
 We've never moved an innovation week.